That1DireWolf-4746/Lost-Sanctuary-Modpack/README.md

 - LB: Remove Beast Pit
 - BiS: Remove Scorched woodset.
 - GS: Holding a Staff or the Hex Notebook allows you to gain Hex-related Gamestages. *The amethyst pulses in tune with your thoughts...*
-- GS: Each Miniboss unlocks new Spells. *You reel with the knowledge bestowed by the Great Mind's passing...*
+- GS: Each Miniboss unlocks new Spells.
+If given a Scroll: *You reel with the knowledge bestowed by the Great Mind's passing...*
   L> Phoenix: Allows casting of Altiora and the Flight spells.
+If not already learned, gives an Altiora scroll to the player. *For a moment, there, you thought you had wings.*
   L> Troll: Allows casting of the Zeniths.
+If not already learned, grants Strength + 1 random Zenith.
+Future killed trolls grant a random unlearned Zenith. *It burns in you, until you outshine the Sun.*
   L> Sea Serpent: Allows casting of the Weather spells.
+If not already learned, gives all three Weather scrolls to the player. *What is weather, but the tides of the air?*
-  L> Ender Dragon: Allows casting of the Gates.
+  L> Ender Dragon: Allows casting of the Gate and Teleportation spells.
+If not already learned, gives a Gate and Greater Teleport scroll to the player. *You are everywhere, and nowhere.*
-  L> Pumpkinhead: Allows casting of the Nadirs.
+  L> Pumpkinhead: Allows casting of the Sentinel spells.
+If not already learned, gives the Greater Sentinel spell to the player. *The spirits listen and bend to your will.*
   L> Wither: Allows casting of Flay Mind.
+If not already learned, gives the Flay Mind scroll to the player. *You freeze under a tide of foreign power, fueled by stolen souls.*